What is an Accounting Method?

 The accrual accounting method becomes valuable in large and complex business entities, given the accurate picture it gives about a company’s true financial position.
 A typical example is a construction firm, which may win a long-term construction project without full cash payment until the completion of the project.

-Under the cash accounting guidelines, the company would accrue many expenses, and until the entire payment is received, it would not realize revenue.
+Under the cash accounting guidelines, the company would accrue many expenses, and until the entire revenue payment is received, it would not realize revenue.
 It means that the company’s book of accounts would look weak until the cash is recorded.
-A lender, for example, would consider the company as ineligible because it only realizes expenses with no income.
+A lender, for example, would consider the company as not creditworthy because of its large expenses and is in a large loss position.

-Comparatively, under the accrual accounting method, the construction firm would realize a portion of expenses and income that correspond to the proportion of the work completed.
+Comparatively, under the accrual accounting method, the construction firm would realize a portion of revenue and expenses that correspond to the proportion of the work completed.
 It can present either a gain or loss in each financial year in which the project is still active.
 The method is called the percentage of completion method.

 Nevertheless, it is the cash flow statement that would give a true picture of the actual cash coming in.
 Such an approach would show the prospective lender the true depiction of the company’s entire revenue stream.